-Genetics and Molecular Biology (Course Code MEDC1232), 3 Credit Hours This course will explore aspects of molecular biology and genetics in medicine.
-The impact of this evolving field in health and disease will be highlighted.
+Genetics and Molecular Biology

+This course will explore aspects of molecular biology and genetics in medicine.
+The impact of this incessantly evolving field, in health and disease will be highlighted.
 Further, current understandings and new concepts relating to diagnosis, prognosis, prevention and treatment of genetic diseases will also be presented.